Mo. ° / °

 • University Data Manager

 Note: Ad hoc members may be added to either subcommittee as needed for specific expertise.
-Senior vice president, academic affairs and senior vice president, University planning and strategic initiatives make recommendations to the president.
-The president appoints the UWAC chair.
+Senior vice president, academic affairs and senior vice chancellor, University planning and strategic initiatives make recommendations to the chancellor.
+The chancellor appoints the UWAC chair.
 University Faculty Senate and University Student Association appoint at‐large members.
 Subcommittee chairs are elected by subcommittee.

 • Assessment Series +